dalong0514/readnotes/20200106计算原文/2020097Secrets-of-the-JavaScript-Ninja/2020097Secrets-of-the-JavaScript-Ninja0601.md

 const result3 = ninjaIterator.next(); Reactivate generator.
 Move from Suspended yield to Executing.
 No more code to execute.
 Move to the Completed state.
 Return a new object: {value: undefined, done: true}.

-Figure 6.5 During execution, a generator moves between states triggered by calls to the matching iterator’s next method.
+Figure 6.5 During execution, a generator moves between states triggered by calls to the matching iterator's next method.

 TRACKING GENERATORS WITH EXECUTION CONTEXTS

 In the previous chapter, we introduced the execution context, an internal JavaScript mechanism used to track the execution of functions.
-Although somewhat special, generators are still functions, so let’s take a closer look by exploring the relationship between them and execution contexts.
-We’ll start with a simple code fragment:
+Although somewhat special, generators are still functions, so let's take a closer look by exploring the relationship between them and execution contexts.
+We'll start with a simple code fragment:

 function* NinjaGenerator(action) { yield "Hattori " + action; return "Yoshi " + action; }